iLib-js/ilib-loctool-webos-dist/README.md

 A full-featured build environment for webOS localization.
 Not for general usage.
 Developers should use other plugins that start with the name  `ilib-loctool-webos-*`

-This repository exists to tag flat full distributions of js loctool, self-containing NodeJS binaries, and NPM.
-It is intended to be updated periodically from other plugins, so no development should occur here.
-This is a temporary repository, serving to supply js loctool into the webOS build tools and is not intended for general use.
+This repository exists to tag flat full distributions of js loctool, It is intended to be updated periodically from other plugins, so no development should occur here.
+This is a repository, serving to supply js loctool into the webOS build tools and is not intended for general use.

 ## Development
 ### loctool